Detecting Functional Communities in Complex Networks: Network functions and the largest eigenvalue of the adjacency matrix

-where $\theta_i$ and $\omega_i$ are the phase and intrinsic frequency of node $i$, $K$ is the coupling constant, $N$ is the number of nodes in the network.
-Here, $A_{ij}$ is the $(i,j)^{th}$ entry of the adjacency matrix which has value $1$ if there is a link from node $j$ to node $i$, otherwise it is $0$.
-When the nodes are allowed to synchronize, there is a critical coupling constant below which there is no synchronization of nodes and above which nodes synchronize spontaneously.
-This critical value of coupling constant, $K_c$, depends on the largest eigenvalue, $\lambda_*$, of the network adjacency matrix \cite{restrepo_dir2006},
+is considered, where $\theta_i$ and $\omega_i$ are the phase and intrinsic frequency of the $i^{th}$ oscillator, $K$ is an overall coupling strength, and $N$ is the number of nodes in the network.
+Here, $A_{ij}$ is the $(i,j)^{th}$ entry of the adjacency matrix which has value $1$ if there is a link from node $j$ to node $i$; otherwise it is $0$.
+The synchronization of nodes in the network can be characterized by the global order parameter, $r$, given by

+Perfect synchronization (typically occurring for $K\rightarrow\infty$) corresponds to $r=1$.
+For large $N$, synchronized and unsynchronized behaviors of the system are signified by a value of $r$ significantly above zero and close to zero, respectively.

+For networks with large average degree and an arbitrary degree distribution, results based on mean field theory show that the critical value of coupling strength, which separates the synchronized and unsynchronized states, is determined by the first two moments of the degree distribution of the nodes \cite{ichinomiya2004,lee2005}.
+Restrepo \emph{et al.} obtained better estimates of the critical coupling strength in the case of directed networks \cite{restrepo_dir2006}.
+In particular, they show that the critical value of the coupling strength, $K_c$, is determined by the largest eigenvalue of the network adjacency matrix,

-where $K_0$ is a constant which depends on distribution of oscillator frequencies and is independent of the network characteristics.
-Finite or infinite population?
+where $K_0$ is a constant which depends on the distribution of oscillator frequencies and is independent of the network characteristics.
+Thus, the higher the largest eigenvalue of the network adjacency matrix, the smaller the value of $K$ needed to attain the phase transition to synchronization for such networks.